 Includes guided tour of the USS Kidd and self-guided tour of the museum.
 Time spent shopping should be considered in setting your itinerary so as to avoid running late to your next stop.
-There are a limited number of guides available to escort groups through a tour of the USS KIDD.
-Please keep in mind that your guides have been called in specifically for this tour; some are paid staff and some are volunteers.
+There are a limited number of tours allowed on the ship at a time.
+Our maximum tour size is 35 people.
+Please keep in mind that your guides have been scheduled specifically for your tour.
 If your group is running behind schedule, please give us advance warning by calling ahead so that we can plan this delay around the arrival of other groups and functions.

-Adequate adult supervision is required; at least one (1) adult per every ten (10) children.
+A minimum of 20 people are required.
+Adequate adult supervision is also required; at least one (1) adult per every ten (10) children.
 Greater supervision by adults is needed for younger age groups for matters of safety.

 The age range of your class should be taken into consideration when booking your tour.
-Younger children (Kindergarten & Pre-School) may have trouble navigating the ladders aboard ship.
+Younger children may have trouble navigating the ladders aboard ship.
 Main Deck Tours are possible in such cases, as well as Museum-Only Tours.
-Pre-school children ages 2+ should be included in your numbers for paid admission and must be accompanied by a parent or guardian.
+Each child age 4 and younger should be accompanied by an adult.

 We are delighted that you have chosen the USS KIDD for your adventure!
 Please keep in mind that this ship was built in 1942 before modern day safety practices were in effect.
 The ladders are steep, the decks can be slippery, and a lot of equipment is literally underfoot.
 In short, everyone needs to be attentive to potential hazards while aboard and observe all of the rules.
-These rules have been developed over the course of conducting 20 years’ worth of tours and events and take everyone’s safety into consideration.
 Please distribute these rules to your parents and review with your students before your visit.
 For your convenience, a printable PDF version of the rules is available at the link below.

 Enhance your field trip with our affordable overnight camping option.